AllenDowney/ThinkDSP/README.md

 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org/repo/AllenDowney/ThinkDSP)

 It takes a minute or so to start up, but then you should see the Jupyter home page with a list of files.
-Click on `code` to open the folder with the notebooks, then click on one of the notebooks (with the .ipynb extension).
+Click on `nb` to open the folder with the notebooks, then click on one of the notebooks (with the .ipynb extension).

 ### Option 3: Install Python+Jupyter